MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-absolute-beginners.md

 Next, we'll create an application that has a few bugs.

-1. You must have Visual Studio installed and the **.NET Core cross platform development** workload installed.
+1. You must have Visual Studio installed, and the **.NET Core cross platform development** workload installed.

     If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/) page to install it for free.